DevExpress/devextreme-demos/JSDemos/Demos/ProgressBar/Overview/description.md

 When the ProgressBar reaches the maximum value, the [complete](/Documentation/ApiReference/UI_Components/dxProgressBar/Events/#complete) event occurs.
 Use the [onComplete](/Documentation/ApiReference/UI_Components/dxProgressBar/Configuration/#onComplete) function to handle it.

-The progress status displays a ratio between the current value and current value that indicates the made progress.
-Use the [showStatus](/Documentation/ApiReference/UI_Components/dxProgressBar/Configuration/#showStatus) property to change the status visibility.
+The progress status displays a ratio between the current value and maximum value and indicates the made progress.
+Use the [showStatus](/Documentation/ApiReference/UI_Components/dxProgressBar/Configuration/#showStatus) property to display or hide the status string.
 To format the status string, use the [statusFormat](/Documentation/ApiReference/UI_Components/dxProgressBar/Configuration/#statusFormat) function.